Ted Leonsis: Washington Capitals

 In 2010, journalist Damien Cox, author of the Ovechkin Project, a biography of Alexander Ovechkin, wrote that Leonsis was trying to circumvent the NHL's salary cap when signing Ovechkin's contract.
 He also alleged that Leonsis was bribing bloggers for positive coverage of the Capitals.
 Leonsis said that Cox was angry that he did not receive the access to Ovechkin that he wanted and defended his support for the league.

-During the 2009–2010 season, the Capitals earned the NHL's President's Trophy as the team that finished with the most points in the league during the regular season.
+During the 2009–2010 season, the Capitals earned the NHL's Presidents' Trophy as the team that finished with the most points in the league during the regular season.

 The 2010–2011 season marked the highest attendance in franchise history, drawing 754,309 fans.
 The Capitals, like other teams, have raised ticket prices in recent years.
 In 2011, after raising ticket prices for the fourth consecutive year while shrinking the size of beers sold at the Verizon Center, he earned the nickname "Leon$i$".
 In 2001, Leonsis claimed to have written a computer program that prevented Pittsburgh Penguins fans (the Capitals first-round opponent) from purchasing tickets online.
 When asked if the actions were unfair, Leonsis stated, "I don't care.
 I'm going to keep doing it."
 Again in 2009, he received criticism for preventing visiting team fans from purchasing Capitals playoff tickets.